moadabdou/neutron_syntax/README.md

 ## Requirements

 No additional requirements are needed.
-Just install the extension in VS Code and open a `.neutron` file to see syntax highlighting.
+Just install the extension in VS Code and open a `.nt` file to see syntax highlighting.

 ---